 In Everywhere and Nowhere: Anonymity and Mediation in Eighteenth-Century Britain, I argue that because anonymity was typical of texts published (and performed) in the long eighteenth-century, we must rethink both how we approach anonymous texts and how we attribute motives to authors to account for that anonymity.
 I suggest we move from approaching anonymity as a product of an individual author’s choice to understanding it as an aspect of textual production.
 We tend to assume that anonymity is a choice made by an author and that named authorship is the default state.
 Publication history, however, suggests otherwise – anonymity was the default state, particularly for new novels like Frankenstein.
 We might understand the anonymity of a novel like Frankenstein along the lines that we understand Lackington and Co. issuing the novel in three volumes – the typical physical form of novels in the late eighteenth and early nineteenth centuries.
 That is, the anonymity of Frankenstein (and those other 40 novels published anonymously in 1818), while informed by the author’s choice and individual motives, is as much a product of the forces of generic expectation, publication practices, and the collective actions that bring a literary text to be in the world.

-Everywhere and Nowhere: Anonymity and Mediation in Eighteenth-Century Britain.
+Mark Vareschi is author of Everywhere and Nowhere: Anonymity and Mediation in Eighteenth-Century Britain.
 Vareschi is assistant professor of English at the University of Wisconsin–Madison.

 “This is fresh, compelling, detail-rich scholarship and essential reading.”

 —Brad Pasanek, author of Metaphors of Mind: An Eighteenth-Century Dictionary